Bangladesh national football team: Decline (2011–present)

-Javier Cabrera (2022–)

-On 8 January 2022, the BFF appointed Javier Cabrera as the permanent head coach of Bangladesh, on an 11-month contract.
-Under Cabrera Bangladesh crashed out of the 2023 AFC Asian Cup qualifiers–third round, failing to gain a single victory.
+On 8 January 2022, the BFF appointed Javier Cabrera as the permanent head coach of Bangladesh on an 11-month contract.
+Under Cabrera Bangladesh crashed out of the 2023 AFC Asian Cup qualification – third round, failing to secure a single victory.

+During the 2027 AFC Asian Cup qualification match against India in Dhaka on 18 November 2025, Shekh Morsalin scored the only goal to secure a 1–0 win over India thus putting their first win against India after 22 years.

 Team image

 Media coverage

 Bangladesh's home and away qualifiers and friendlies are broadcast live on Bangladesh Television, Bangla TV & T Sports (Bangladesh).

 Kits

 The Bangladesh national football team plays in bottle green shirts and dark red shorts embedded.
 Also with red and green stripes.
 Green and red are the historic national colors of Bangladesh, originating from its the national flag.
 The red represents the sun rising over Bengal, and also the blood of those who died for the country's independence, while the green represents the lushness of its land.
 The usual Bangladesh away jersey is completely diametric to the regular one, and similar to most national teams Bangladesh uses the country's footballing federation as a logo on the kit.

-On 14 July 2008, Bangladesh Football Federation struck a landmark sponsorship deal with Citycell worth US$1.45 million for two years (2008–2010), which was biggest ever trade in the country's football history until then.

-In 2010, BFF announced Grameenphone as their new sponsor and kit provider on a three-year contract (2010–2013).
-After half a decade without a sponsor, India's TVS Motor Company tied up with the Bangladesh national team for the 2018 FIFA World Cup qualification – AFC Second Round, in a deal which lasted for two years (2019–2021).
+In 2011, BFF announced Grameenphone as their new sponsor and kit provider on a three-year contract (2011–2013).
+After half a decade without a sponsor, India's TVS Motor Company tied up with the Bangladesh national team for the 2018 FIFA World Cup qualification – AFC second round, in a deal which lasted for two years (2019–2021).
 In 2021, as the Bangladesh team was using the same kit for almost 5 years, the federation decided to hold a jersey designing contest for the 2021 SAFF Championship.
+On 11 February 2025, after four years without a kit sponsor, the BFF signed a two-year deal with the local sportswear manufacturer Dour.
+On 15 March, United Commercial Bank signed a five-year deal to sponsor the men's senior national team.